ShaghayeghOveissi/welcome-page/README.md

 # welcome-page-vue
 This Welcome page consists of a sticky header which has 3 links, a carousel as well as a header and some random text.
 The design is responsive and it has been tested on different browsers.
-When users scroll down the page the sticky header collapses and once the user scroll up, the sticky header appears once again.
+When users scroll down the page the sticky header collapses and once the users scroll up, the sticky header appears once again.
 This project has been built using Vue.js as a JavaScript framework and I have used HTML, JavaScript and SCSS in order to complete the front-end design.
 Bootstrap front-end framework has been used for the carousel.

 ### Browser Compatibility